daveebbelaar/python-whatsapp-bot/README.md

 6. Dedicated Devices for Development

 **Recommendation**: If this is for a more prolonged or professional purpose, using a virtual phone number service or purchasing a new SIM card for a dedicated device is advisable.
 For quick tests, a temporary number might suffice, but always be cautious about security and privacy.
 Remember that once a number is associated with WhatsApp Business API, it cannot be used with regular WhatsApp on a device unless you deactivate it from the Business API and reverify it on the device.

+## Datalumina

+This document is provided to you by Datalumina.
+We help data analysts, engineers, and scientists launch and scale a successful freelance business — $100k+ /year, fun projects, happy clients.
+If you want to learn more about what we do, you can visit our [website](https://www.datalumina.com/) and subscribe to our [newsletter](https://www.datalumina.com/newsletter).
+Feel free to share this document with your data friends and colleagues.

+## Tutorials
+For video tutorials, visit the YouTube channel: [youtube.com/@daveebbelaar](youtube.com/@daveebbelaar)